Quebecca/qc_comments/README.md

 #### Statistics tab

-This tab is used to give the administrator an idea of how much a selected page is useful for frontend users by using a table with analytics data.
+This tab is used to give the administrator an idea of how much a selected page is useful for frontend users, by using a table with analytics data.
 #### Screenshot of the statistics tab